BenoitGI/Jumper-Machine/Documentation/1. Introduction/README.md

 The machine will be delivered to the Ense3 FABLAB and will be tested currently under test by various people.
 An improved version will certainly be welcome in a near future.
-In any case you can contact: jean-francois.boujut@grenoble-inp.fr
+In any case you can contact: jean-francois.boujut@grenoble-inp.fr Parts of this project (mostly cutting part) were inspired by the following project: https://github.com/TomGosnik/FairEmbo-Project

 ## Last updates